 If you have already subscribed to the Online Library, your membership in the College allows you to extend your subscription for an extra year at no additional charge, when your present membership expires.

 The Online Library is located at www.TexasBarCLE.com.
 You can read the articles in the Library online, download them to your computer, or print them out on your office printer.
-State Bar College members are recognized in the Online Library by their bar number – no special codes, or passwords needed.
+Texas Bar College members are automatically recognized in the Online Library by logging in with your texasbarcle.com username and password.